-At least 51% of the value of the Investment Fund will be invested in equities or equity-equivalent stocks of German small-cap companies and/or small-cap companies with an economic focus on Germany.
+At least 51% of the value of the Investment Fund must consist of interest-bearing securities.
+It is only permitted to acquire shares due to the exercise of subscription, option and conversion rights of interest-bearing transferable securities under § 1(1) of the "Special Terms of Contract".
+However, units acquired in this manner must be sold within a reasonable timeframe.
 Transferable securities acquired under repurchase agreements shall be included in the investment limits of § 206(1)-(3) KAGB.

-The Company may invest up to 49% of the Investment Fund's assets in all money market instruments permitted in accordance with § 6 of the General Terms of Contract.
-Money market instruments acquired under repurchase agreements shall be included in the investment limits of § 206(1)-(3) KAGB.
+The Company may invest up to 49% of the Investment Fund's assets in money market instruments in accordance with § 6 of the "General Investment Conditions".
+Money market instruments acquired under repurchase agreements shall be included in the investment limits specified in § 206(1)-(3) KAGB.

-Transferable securities and money market instruments of a single issuer may be acquired up to a value of 10% of the Investment Fund's assets and the total value of the transferable securities and money market instruments of this issuer may not exceed 40% of the Investment Fund's assets.
+Between 5% and 10% of the Investment Fund's assets may be invested in transferable securities and money market instruments of a single issuer, and the total value of the transferable securities and money market instruments of this issuer may not exceed 40% of the value of the Investment Fund.